CJengineer18/react-game-of-life/README.md

 This known issues is registered in the [Issues](https://github.com/CJengineer18/react-game-of-life/issues) page, if you can solve it, feel free of send a PR.

+Also if you find new issues, report it in [Issues](https://github.com/CJengineer18/react-game-of-life/issues).

 You can see the game [here](https://cjengineer18.github.io/react-game-of-life/).

 License: MIT